obiba/opal-doc/admin/installation.rst

 Install
 -------

-Opal is distributed as a Debian/RPM package and as a zip file.
+Opal is distributed as a Debian/RPM package, as a zip file and as a Docker image.
 The resulting installation has default configuration that makes Opal ready to be used.
 Once installation is done, see :doc:`configuration` instructions.

 Debian Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~